nosportugal/faast-foundations/assignments/README.md

 ## Installing

-1. Clone this repo.
+1. Clone this repo to your personal GitHub account.
+2. If you are not in this directory already, `cd` into it.
-2. Create a virtual environment with `python -m venv .venv`
+3. Create a virtual environment with `python -m venv .venv`
-3. Activate the virtual environment with `source .venv/bin/activate` or `.venv\Scripts\activate` on Windows
+4. Activate the virtual environment with `source .venv/bin/activate` or `.venv\Scripts\activate` on Windows
-4. Install its dependencies on editable mode with `pip install -e .[dev]`.
+5. Install its dependencies on editable mode with `pip install -e .[dev]`.

 ## Using this project

 Open the `README.md` file inside each assignment and follow the instructions.

-> Note: Remember that all commands inside the Readme files assume you are in the root of the project.
+> **Note**: Remember that all commands inside the Readme files assume you are in the root of the project.